shivanigithub/http-cache-partitioning/README.md

 ## Introduction

-Chrome’s HTTP cache is currently shared across all origins, with a single namespace for all resources regardless of which site the resource is fetched from.
+Chrome’s HTTP cache is currently shared across all sites, with a single namespace for all resources regardless of which site the resource is fetched from.
 This opens the browser to a side-channel attack where one site can detect if another site has loaded a resource by checking if it’s in the cache.
 Such exploits have been demonstrated in the wild.

-Here, we propose to partition the HTTP cache to prevent documents from one origin from knowing if a resource from a cross-origin document load was cached or not.
+Here, we propose to partition the HTTP cache to prevent documents from one site from knowing if a resource from a cross-origin document load was cached or not.
 The exact key used to partition on is described later in the explainer.
 Firefox has also published an intent to implement to partition their cache, and Safari has partitioned their cache for several years now.

 Such partitioning limits the reusability of third-party resources.
 Each site will need to load those third party resources (such as fonts or scripts) for themselves at least once.
 This increases network usage and may ultimately degrade page load performance.
 Chrome’s preliminary experiments with partitioning show that the overall cache miss rate increases by around 2% (more details below) but changes to first/largest contentful paint aren’t statistically significant.
 This may change as we flesh out the implementation and progress to larger populations but it’s an encouraging start.